Hedgerows and hedges

 My neighbours have evergreen hedgerow which I feel is too large.

-Please have a look at our high hedges webpage to see if you can raise the issue with the Council.
+Please have a look at our high hedges webpage to see if you can raise the issue with us.

 Do I need permission to remove all or part of a hedge which is not a garden boundary?

 The Hedgerows Regulations (1997) protect hedgerows, especially in the countryside.
 You could get a fine up to £5,000 if you break the rules for removing them.
 In serious cases you could get an unlimited fine for removing hedgerows in cases referred to the Crown Court.

 For more information go to the government website Countryside hedgerows: protection and management.

 More detailed information can also be found at Hedgerows, retention and replacement notices: the appeal procedures.

 If you need to inform the council of a hedgerow removal notice, this can be submitted via the Planning Portal.

 To commission an ecologist search at Chartered Institute of Ecology and Environmental Management.
 To undertake a historic search, go to Cambridgeshire Historic Environment Record (CHER).

 I want to report a hedgerow (not domestic) which has been removed.